the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Indulgences buffed to +25% Water bonus from Monasteries and adds +1 Water to the main three Faith buildings and +2 Water to Seminaries + replacements (the latter was moved here from the finisher bonus).
 		- Mandate of Heaven, God Emperor, and Holy Scriptures are removed, with the aim of decoupling this policy from Supremacy by making it less warlike.
 		- Divine Mandate replaces Mandate of Heaven, adding +2 Culture/Happiness to Monuments.
-		- Apotheosis replaces God Emperor, awarding a free Great Sage and 10% reduced Culture cost for policies.
+		- Apotheosis replaces God Emperor, reducing the Culture cost of adopting additional Policies by 10% and triggering an instant Golden Age upon adoption.
-		- Exodus of the Evangelists replaces Holy Scriptures, adding +2 Movement to Religious Units and +33% Faith to the Grand Monastery.
+		- Exodus of the Evangelists replaces Holy Scriptures, adding +2 Movement to Religious Units, +4 Faith to the Grand Monastery, and a free Enhancer Belief (moved here from the finisher bonuses).
-		- The finisher bonus now adds 1 Food and 1 extra Faith to Seminaries + replacements.
+		- The finisher bonus no longer adds extra Faith to Seminaries + replacements, but adds +1 Food and +3 Culture to those improvements, and awards a free Great Sage.
     - Rationalism
         - Can now be taken alongside Theocracy.
 		- In general, the tree gives less Science, but is deliberately not as severely nerfed as it is in Rekmod (which nerfs it to the point of making it a legitimately bad policy tree...though this mod does come fairly close to nerfing it that much).
         - The opener bonus loses the extra Science from Research Agreements.
-        - Technocracy is now an entry level policy for the tree.
+        - Technocracy is now an entry level policy for the tree and is nerfed to remove the Science bonus to the Council.
-		- Skepticism buffed to remove the Faith penalty from Science buildings and add a Science bonus to those buildings, but now requires Technocracy.
-This policy will be renamed later.
+		- Skepticism renamed to New Pioneers and buffed to remove the Faith penalty from Science buildings and add +1 Science to those buildings, but it now requires Technocracy.
 		- Sample Analysis now requires Equipment Upgrades.
 		- Equipment Upgrades loses its old effects and boosts Science building production, making the policy less warlike.
 This policy will be renamed later to reflect its new effect.
-		- Educated Elite now requires Skepticism.
+		- Educated Elite now requires New Pioneers.
 		- Finisher bonus nerfed to lose 1 free tech and disallow purchasing Great Scientists with Faith.
 However, it also now adds +4 Science and Production to Academies during Golden Ages.
 	- Constitution
 		- Conceptually this is supposed to be the Freedom analogue, but ended up taking more after Aesthetics, resulting in an overpowered, unfocused mess.
 This tree receives some of the most severe nerfs.
 		- The tree no longer boosts growth at all.
-		- Civil Society also loses its Unhappiness reduction from specialists (this is moved to Harmony), and instead gets the effect of Their Finest Hour (+33% Strength for cities) that was removed from Political Officers.
+		- Civil Society also loses its Unhappiness reduction from specialists (this is moved to Harmony), and instead increases City Strength by 25%.
 		- Protected Speech's old effect of +1 Culture per 3 population in your cities has been thrown out because it was giving too much Culture.
 It now cuts the production time of Culture buildings in half.
 It also adds +2 Culture instead of +1 to Town Halls.
 		- Public Good's old effect has been thrown out; it now adds +1 Water/Happiness to Water Storage units, Hospitals, Town Halls, and Broadcast Towers.
 		- Legislative Process loses the +1 Happiness per 5 population bonus and is reduced to 20% extra Great Administrator generation (in accordance with other trees only boosting their respective Great Person by 20% instead of 25%), but awards a free Great Administrator to compensate.